BYU-CS-260/lab3/README.md

 In this assignment, you will use React to build an application that uses an API to browse XKCD comics.

-## Starting the lab

-To start the lab, you must follow this [GitHub Classroom link](https://classroom.github.com/a/08IpOuzs).
-This will create a private repository for you using our classroom site.
-We will only grade repositories created and submitted this way.

-Once you "Accept the assignment" on GitHub Classroom, it will create a new repository for you and grant you access to it on GitHub.
-In order to start working on the lab, simply clone the repository to your Cloud9 environment.

 ## Tutorial

 Use the [tutorial](/TUTORIAL.md)